Legislative Council of Brunei: Dewan Majlis building

-Since achieving independence, this is the first time that the nation held the council meeting at the new grand parliament building on 4 March 2008, the construction for which began in March 2005 under the 8th National Development Plan.
-Three blocks make up the structure.
-In addition to office space and a conference room, the building has a banquet hall, library, meeting rooms, auditorium, surau, gym, VIP rooms, and canteen.
-It also has a parade ground in front of the building, parking, a landscaped area, and a three-acre lake.
-Judin Asar, the council's clerk, claimed that the new structure would help the council carry out its mission to provide better services to the government and country, particularly those pertaining to the privy council, legislative council, and cabinet ministers meetings.
+Since achieving independence, the first time that the nation held the council meeting at the new Dewan Majlis building was on 4 March 2008, the construction for which began in March 2005 under the 8th National Development Plan.
+Judin Asar, the Legislative Council's clerk between 2004 and 2024, claimed that the new structure would help the council carry out its mission to provide better services to the government and country, particularly those pertaining to the Privy Council, Legislative Council, and cabinet ministers meetings.